Peščenica – Žitnjak

-Peščenica – Žitnjak (/hr/) is a city district in the southeastern part of Zagreb, Croatia.
-It consists of two parts: Peščenica, a set of neighborhoods; and Žitnjak, a large industrial zone on the city outskirts, and has a total population of 56,487 (2011 census).
+Peščenica – Žitnjak is a city district in the southeastern part of Zagreb, Croatia.
+It consists of two parts: Peščenica (/hr/), a set of neighborhoods; and Žitnjak (/hr/), a large industrial zone on the city outskirts.
+The district has a total population of 56,487 (2011 census).

 The smaller neighbourhoods that form the core of Peščenica, bordering Maksimir, Donji grad and Trnje, include: